Are you wondering how to visit Barcelona on a cruise?

 At the end of the article, you’ll find useful information on getting from the Barcelona cruise terminal to the city centre and how to get around.

 Some articles on this website contain affiliate links.
 This means that I may earn a small commission if you make a purchase through these links.
 As an Amazon Associate, I earn from qualifying purchases.
 Read the full disclosure here.

-How to Spend One Day in Barcelona on a Cruise Stop
+How to Spend One Day in Barcelona from a Cruise Ship

 The best way to see Barcelona in one day is on foot.
 Make the most of your time ashore with my self-guided walking tour.

 The total distance from start to finish is 5 km.

 To save time, and ease your aching feet, you can take the metro back from La Sagrada Familia, the final stop on this itinerary.
 This will bring you to Drassanes station at the southern end of La Rambla.

 How much you will be able to see will depend on your time in port.
 If you have limited time ashore, you will need to sacrifice visiting the inside of one or more of the Gaudí properties on Passeig de Gràcia.

 But don’t be tempted to skip visiting the inside of La Sagrada Família; it is extraordinary.
 And even if you’re not keen on visiting churches, it’s worth visiting Barcelona Cathedral, if only for the views from its roof.

 Are you spending more than one day in Barcelona?
 If so, check out the best things to do in two days in Barcelona.